gravitational/teleport/docs/4.2/enterprise/ssh-sso.md

 * Double-check the host names, tokens and TCP ports in a connector definition.
 * Look into Teleport's audit log for claim mapping problems.
-It is usually stored on the auth server in the `/var/lib/teleport/log` directory.ad
+It is usually stored on the auth server in the `/var/lib/teleport/log` directory.